jcoreNL/spring-4.3-exam-notes/README.md

 ### What is a microservices architecture?
 A microservice architecture is an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
+A microservice should deal with a single view of data (tight cohesion).

 ### What are the advantages and disadvantages of microservices?
 **Advantages:**
 - Possibility to scale individual parts of the application
 - Reusability of services for multiple end goals
 - Microservices can be individually developed more easily
-- Possibility to use a different language and datastore for each service
+- Technology diversity: possibility to use a different language and datastore for each service
 - Individual parts of the application can have their own release cycle

 **Disadvantages:**